A Bookish Meme

 One difference: I stop reading when the girlfriend says “Damnit, Joe!
 Stop reading!”
 Choice, you see, doesn’t play into it.

-3. Steve Pugh says:
+3. Steve Pugh responds:

 New Wave SF is typically taken to mean the 60s and 70s movement that was more focussed on psychology and sociology than ‘hard’ SF stuff like space ships.
 Whilst The Golden Age is usually taken to be 40s and 50s.

-4. Revish blog says:
+4. Revish blog responds:

 A bookish meme